 The new 15/91 Express Lanes Connector will allow motorists traveling south in the future 15 Express Lanes to transition directly to the westbound 91 Express Lanes, and motorists traveling east in the 91 Express Lanes will be able to transition directly to the future northbound 15 Express Lanes.
 The new connector will provide a seamless connection between the Express Lanes on the 15 and the 91, allowing Express Lanes users to stay in the Express Lanes, instead of needing to merge into the general-purpose lanes to transition between the 15 and 91.

 Will there be a separate toll to use the connector?
 How much will it cost?

 The new 15/91 Express Lanes Connector will be tolled as a part of the 15 Express Lanes dynamic pricing system.
 The cost to travel the 15 Express Lanes and the connector will vary with traffic demand to manage congestion.
 Users will pay the amount displayed on the price sign at the point of entry into the 91 or 15 Express Lanes.
 A FasTrak® transponder will be required.
 Any FasTrak® transponder issued by a California toll agency will be valid for trips on the 91 and 15 Express Lanes, including the new connector.
 A switchable transponder will be required for customers to receive a discount for carpooling with three or more passengers on the 15 Express Lanes and the connector.

-All Express Lane users, including carpoolers, will be required to have a FasTrak® transponder, which may be purchased from RCTC at the 91 Express Lanes Customer Service Center located at 2275 Sampson Avenue, Suite 100 in Corona or from any California toll agency.
+All Express Lane users, including carpoolers, will be required to have a FasTrak® transponder, which may be purchased from RCTC at the 91 Express Lanes Customer Service Center or from any California toll agency.

 Why wasn’t the connector built as part of the 91 Project or the 15 Express Lanes Project?